iterative/dvc.org/content/blog/2020-06-29-optimizing-dvc-remotes.md

 **Determining which files to upload or download during a sync operation.**

+In order to sync data between a local machine and remote storage, we must do the
+following:

+1. Determine which files are present locally.
+2. Query the cloud storage API to determine which files are present in the cloud.
+3. Compute the difference between the two sets of files.

+Once this file status has been determined, the necessary files can then be copied to or from cloud storage.
+Files which only exist locally, must be uploaded.
+Likewise, files which only exist in cloud storage must be downloaded.

+While this may seem like a simple problem, it actually represents a significant performance bottleneck for data synchronization, particularly becuse of step #2.
+When querying a cloud storage API, a data sync tool will be restricted by any limits imposed by the API itself.

-While this may seem like a simple problem, it often represents a significant performance bottleneck for data synchronization.
-Because of this particular problem, a specialized tool like DVC can provide substantial performance benefits over general solutions for ML projects.
-And in fact, DVC 1.0 offers improved runtimes over rclone by 20x or more in certain scenarios.
+However, with the optimizations new to DVC 1.0, we are now able to work around these limitations and provide substantial performance benefits over older DVC releases and general data sync tools.
+In fact, DVC 1.0 offers improved runtimes over rclone by 20x or more in certain scenarios.

 ### DVC 1.0 vs DVC 0.91 vs rclone performance